Space: The next frontier in optical networks

 Massive connection point distribution and optical fibre cable densification is occurring in access and data centre networks.
 Each connection point needs an optical fibre, so the number of fibre strands needed to deliver network connectivity is spiralling upwards, while space and physical pathways to route these fibres is fixed or rapidly being consumed.

 Data centre networks

-Inside data centres, spine-and-leaf architectures are driving millions of connections.
+Inside data centres, spine-and-leaf architectures are greatly increasing the number of optical connections into the millions.
 There is a preference to retain point-to-point connectivity between data centres for switch-to-switch connectivity.
-Therefore, the large number of connections within the data centre is driving the need for high-fibre-count interconnect cables between data centres.
+Therefore, the large number of connections in the data centre is driving the need for high-fibre-count interconnect cables between data centres.
 These Data Centre Interconnect (DCI) cables can contain 3,000 optical fibres or more.

 Concurrently, a trend towards decentralisation is distributing data centres to locations closer to the user interface.
-The result is a distributed data centre architecture connected by high-fibre-count DCIs.
-As in access networks, DCI applications are seeing a push towards increasing fibre counts and the distribution of end point connections; but again, physical space within the existing data centre infrastructure is limited.
-Indeed, the very-high-fibre-count cables (3000+ fibres) must fit into ducts measuring Ø (diameter) 50mm that are commonplace between data centres.
+The result is a distributed data centre architecture connected by high-fibre-count DCI cables.
+As in access networks, DCI applications are moving towards increasing fibre counts and the distribution of endpoint connections; but again, physical space within the existing data centre infrastructure is limited.
+Indeed, the very-high-fibre-count cables required (3,000+ fibres) must fit into ducts measuring ø50mm (diameter) that are commonplace between data centres.